gterdem/azure-waf/README.md

 # Cloud-Based Web Application Firewall (WAF) — Azure

 A hands-on cloud security project deploying an Azure Application Gateway with WAF v2 to protect a vulnerable web application (OWASP Juice Shop).
-Built for the INFT1201 Cybersecurity course at Toronto Metropolitan University.

 ## What This Project Does